jewettaij/moltemplate/README.md

 and the calculation of atomic charge.
 Moltemplate
 [does not do this](https://moltemplate.org/force_field_recommendations.html).
+Moltemplate also does not repair incomplete PDB files.
 To get around these limitations:

 * Users can use use *3rd-party molecule-builder tools* such as: